 Wild Rice Hotdish Soup

-Minnesota Wild Rice Hotdish Soup is a comforting and hearty dish that combines the rich flavors of wild rice, lean ground beef, and a creamy base, making it perfect for a cozy dinner.
+Minnesota Wild Rice Hotdish Soup is a comforting and hearty dish that combines the rich flavors of wild rice and lean ground beef with a creamy base, making it perfect for a cozy dinner on a chilly night.
 This soup blends the traditional elements of a hotdish with the comforting qualities of a creamy soup, creating a unique and satisfying meal.

 Traeger Chicken Wild Rice Casserole